In general, cockroaches are tropical and live outdoors.

 What harm can they do?

-To be effective pest control measures must be comprehensive, sustained and systematic; survival of just a few eggs is quite enough to regenerate a nearly exterminated pest population within a few generations.
+To be effective pest control measures must be done properly and for a long period.
+The survival of just a few eggs is enough to create another population in weeks.

-Cockroaches can be eradicated by using chemical products.
-The Council can provide a treatment to eradicate cockroaches in domestic properties using professional insecticide with trained staff but there is a charge.
-If you would like to arrange a treatment please telephone Customer Services on 01325 388799.
+Cockroaches can be got rid of by using chemical products.
+The council can provide a treatment to get rid of cockroaches in domestic properties but there is a charge.
+If you would like to arrange a treatment call customer services on 01325 405111.